Partners in Depression

 Due to COVID-19, many face-to-face supports have ceased or have transitioned to delivering services online.

 For help and support in caring for a family member or friend, we recommend contacting Carer Gateway on 1800 422 737.
 Carer Gateway provides practical advice and support for carers and connects carers with an Australia-wide network of service providers.
 Alternatively, you can visit their website: www.carergateway.gov.au.

-Partners in Depression is a group education program designed to address the information and support needs of those who love, live with or care for a person experiencing depression.
-It provides people with the information and tools to better support the person in their life with depression, and themselves.
+Partners in Depression was a group education program designed to address the information and support needs of those who love, live with or care for a person experiencing depression.
+It provided people with the information and tools to better support the person in their life with depression, and themselves.

 - Increase knowledge of depressive illness including symptoms, diagnosis and treatment

 - Raise awareness of the particular impact of depression on relationships, and the personal impact on emotional and physical wellbeing

 - Encourage and facilitate communication about the experiences of supporting a family member or friend with depression

 - Provide information about access to services and resources

 - Encourage help-seeking behaviour for carers and the people in their life experiencing depression.

 Why was the program developed?